This is How Online Review Websites Really Work!

 If you own a new business, especially a restaurant, be on your guard!

-Former business associates/partners This category have been responsible over many centuries of being guilty of just about every offence, both civil and criminal.
+Former business associates/partners know everything about your business.
+This category have been responsible over many centuries of being guilty of just about every offence, both civil and criminal.

 Business partnerships rarely end gracefully and frequently there is resentment on one or both sides.
 Let your imagination run wild…

-This is rare, but not unheard of.
+This is not as rare as some would think.
 Culprits could be suppliers who have been spurned and gradually replaced with better ones.
 Alternatively, they could be looking to push out competing suppliers where the products are not supplier specific.

 Page 1 of 2